From podcasts to Clubhouse, audio is filling more of our time. For some families, that’s a problem.

 The popularity of audio outside the more traditional realms of music or radio isn’t new.
 Podcast listening has been booming for years, offering daily news roundups, casual chitchat or reported narratives that can be listened to at anytime.
 Listeners still turn to apps like Apple Podcasts, Pocket Casts and Spotify to find the latest episodes.

-But here’s what’s new: Listening to audio content is at an all-time high during the pandemic, according to a March report from Edison Research, which tracks the audio industry.
+But here’s what’s new: Listening to audio content is at an all-time high during the pandemic, according to a March report from Edison Research, which tracks the audio industry, and Triton Digital, a digital audio infrastructure firm.
 Around 176 million teens and adults in the United States now listen to audio online at least once a week, compared with 169 million in 2020.

 People are tuning into audio chat apps like Clubhouse or Discord, listening to radio online and even seeking out different types of sound.
 Audible, which is known for audiobooks, also offers audio of relaxing guided meditations, sound baths and ASMR recordings.
 The meditation app Calm offers “soundscape meditation” recordings that play sounds of Central Park or the bird calls and soft rain of a Costa Rican jungle.

 Podcasts continue to be the most listened to nonmusic audio.
-Around 80 million Americans are tuning into podcasts every week, a 17 percent increase from 2020, according to Edison.
-People were spending nearly twice as much time listening to podcasts on Spotify at the end of 2020 as the year before, pre-pandemic, according to the company.
+Around 80 million Americans are tuning into podcasts every week, a 17 percent increase from 2020, according to Edison and Triton.
+People were spending nearly twice as much time listening to podcasts on Spotify at the end of 2020 as the year before, pre-pandemic, according to the companies.
 Of Spotify’s 345 million users, 25 percent now listen to podcasts.

 For years, clinical mental health counselor Robert Casares has been assigning his clients, individuals and couples, podcasts instead of reading.
 He finds the format can make difficult or academic topics more accessible, and it can normalize subjects like mental health by turning them into conversations between real people.